Pete Hoekstra: Ad controversy

 Hoekstra targeted Democratic incumbent Debbie Stabenow with a television ad which ran statewide during the 2012 Super Bowl.
 The 30-second ad, created by Republican advertising consultant Fred Davis III, opened with the sound of a gong and the image of a Chinese woman (played by 2012 Miss Napa Valley Lisa Chan) riding a bike alongside a rice paddy.
 The ad sarcastically accused Stabenow of contributing to the U.S.' spending problem, with the woman thanking "Michigan Senator Debbie Spenditnow", in broken English, implying Stabenow has earned China's gratitude for making the U.S. economy "very weak" while China's "get very good".

 The commercial included a link to a Hoekstra campaign website with statistics about federal spending, decorated with images of Chinese flags and currency and using a stereotypical Chinatown font.
 In the HTML code on Hoekstra's site, the woman in the ad is identified as "yellowgirl".
 A statement released by the Hoekstra campaign said the HTML code was mistakenly shortened from "yellowshirtgirl".

-Asian-American groups called the ad "very disturbing", and two of Hoekstra's GOP opponents, Clark Durant and Gary Glenn, questioned whether Hoekstra was the right candidate for Republicans to support.
+Chinese-American groups called the ad "very disturbing", and two of Hoekstra's GOP opponents, Clark Durant and Gary Glenn, questioned whether Hoekstra was the right candidate for Republicans to support.
 The ad was criticized by Michael Yaki, former aide to House Speaker Nancy Pelosi, a member of the U.S. Commission on Civil Rights, and U.S. Senator Dan Inouye.
 James Fallows of The Atlantic called it the "most revolting ad".
 The NAACP denounced the ad as an "unnecessary race card."

 The ad proved costly for Hoekstra; several polls reported him losing ground to Stabenow in a head-to-head match-up.

 Hoekstra initially stood by the ad, claiming it hit Stabenow "smack dab between the eyes" on the economy.
 However, on February 10, 2012, Hoekstra shut down his controversial Chinese-themed website and phased in a new TV commercial in place of his original ad.
-American Values super PAC, an Asian American group, claimed credit for the scrub shortly after the group's launch of an online viral ad condemning Hoekstra.
+American Values super PAC, a Chinese American group, claimed credit for the scrub shortly after the group's launch of an online viral ad condemning Hoekstra.

 On February 16, Chan apologized for her involvement in the ad.
 In a statement on her Facebook page, she said the role was "not in any way representative of who I am" and "absolutely a mistake on my part."

 Despite the controversy, Hoekstra won the Republican primary.
 He lost to Stabenow in the general election.